• Skip to primary navigation

 2. Gate Resistor for SCR:

-Gate current (Ig) can be found in SCR datasheet which is normally between 10 to 50 mA.
+Further, we can find the gate current (Ig) in the SCR datasheet and it normally stays between 10 mA and 50 mA.

 Ig = (Vgate − Vref) / Rg